 “If you know someone who just loves beautiful music performed beautifully, I can think of no better holiday gift.” – Capital Public Radio

-With this new recording of repertoire by two giants of Czech musical history, Cantus explores literature rarely heard outside of eastern Europe, lending their trademark warmth, blend and exemplary musicianship to these fascinating treasures of the choral canon.
+In this new recording of repertoire by two giants of Czech musical history, Cantus explores fascinating treasures of the choral canon, rarely heard outside of eastern Europe.

 ” I was totally bowled over, as usual, by their luscious sonorities, technical perfection, and imaginative choice of repertoire.” – American Record Guide